skroutz/developer.skroutz.gr/content/v3/favorites.md

   - Add the favorite to a new custom list

-When a favorite is have_it: true and it does not belong to a favorite_list.
+When a favorite is `have_it: true`, it does not belong to a favorite_list.

-If you put a favorite_list_id and have_it: true, then only have_it will be respected (favorite_list_id will be ignored).
+If you put a favorite_list_id and `have_it: true`, then only have_it will be respected (favorite_list_id will be ignored).

-You may choose to create a new custom list when creating or updating a favorite, by specifing the parameter new_list_name.
-A new custom list will be created (if one does not exist) with the given name and the favorite will be assigned to it. have_it attribute will be set to null.
+You may choose to create a new custom list when creating or updating a favorite, by specifing the parameter `new_list_name`.
+A new custom list will be created (if it does not exist) with the given name and the favorite will be assigned to it, `have_it` attribute will be set to `null`.
 In case of an error, status 400 will be returned with errors in response body.

 <pre class="terminal">
   PUT /favorites/:id?have_it=true